andrewcbuensalida/puppeteer-node-random-star-wars/readme.md.txt

 now trying https://www.youtube.com/watch?v=Buh3GjHPmjo
-this method sucks because the other app deployed with this method the naked domain doesnt work because it it redirects to https. had to do an extra step on authenticating im the owner, search ssl in aws installing forever has to be npm i forever -g to start forever, forever start <name of server.js>
+this method sucks because the other app deployed with this method the naked domain doesnt work because it it redirects to https. had to do an extra step on authenticating im the owner, search ssl in aws, and even that stopped working. installing forever has to be npm i forever -g to start forever, forever start <name of server.js>